crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 Please note that `use_time_machine` is very important: By default IIS will flush the logs to a file every minute or if there is 64kB of logs to write.

-This means CrowdSec will see a bunch of lines at the same time which can lead to false positive.
+This means the `Security Engine` will see a influx of lines at the same time which can lead to false positive.

-The `use_time_machine` parameter makes CrowdSec use the timestamp present in the line instead of the date of acquisition as the date of the event.
+The `use_time_machine` option enforces the use of the timestamp present in the line instead of the date of acquisition as the date of the event.

 If your IIS logs to the event logs, add the following to your acquisition configuration:
 ```yaml